King of All Formats: Virat Kohli’s 31 Records on His 31st B’day

 Almost 800 runs ahead of AB de Villiers, Virat holds the record for most runs by a captain after 56 One Day Internationals.

-Against South Africa in South Africa, Virat became the first batsman to score over 500 runs in a bilateral ODI series.
+Against South Africa in South Africa in 2018, Virat became the first batsman to score over 500 runs in a bilateral ODI series.
 He also set the record for most runs in a bilateral ODI series, with 558 runs in 6 matches.

 He is the only captain to score four hundreds in T20 cricket in a calendar year; all four centuries were scored in IPL 2016.